LangProc/langproc-cw/docs/extension_ideas.md

 ### Peephole optimisations

-[Peephole optimisations](https://en.wikipedia.org/wiki/Peephole_optimization) happen after codegen, before emitting assembly.
+[Peephole optimisations](https://en.wikipedia.org/wiki/Peephole_optimization) happen after code generation, before emitting assembly.
 They do not depend on any IR analysis, so they are a good option if you are not planning on implementing any custom IR.
 The goal is to check across small windows of instruction to find patterns to simplify with equivalent logic.